 Shearon Harris Siren Testing

-Note: All information provided by Duke Energy.
-Please check their website for more detailed information about the Shearon Harris Nuclear Plant.
+All information provided by Duke Energy.
+Check their website for more detailed information about the Shearon Harris Nuclear Plant.

 2018 Siren Test Dates

 NOTE: The outdoor warning sirens within the 10-mile area around the Harris Nuclear Plant will be tested over the next several weeks, starting Monday, Oct.
 8. The tests will be full-volume tests that will last approximately five to 10 seconds.
 The work will be conducted Tuesday through Thursday, between 7 a.m. and 5 p.m.
 Since the sirens will be tested individually, there is no specific time when residents of Chatham, Harnett, Lee and Wake counties can expect to hear the sirens.

 This testing is being performed to support the annual maintenance of the sirens.
 These audible tests are conducted to ensure each siren works properly after the maintenance is performed.
 Each siren may be tested multiple times.
 Residents may not hear the sirens unless they are close to one when it is being tested.

 Questions about the tests may be directed to county or state emergency management agencies or to Duke Energy at firstname.lastname@example.org.

 Additional Emergency Information regarding Sirens and Emergency BroadcastsTo alert people outdoors, county officials will sound sirens located within the 10-mile area Emergency Planning Zones (EPZ) around the station.
 Sirens will sound repeatedly in an emergency.
 If you hear a loud, steady sound coming from one of the sirens around the nuclear station, tune to a local radio or TV station.
 These stations will carry an emergency alert information (EAS) message from local officials to give you information and instructions on what to do.
 Hearing a siren does not mean you should evacuate.
 It simply means to tune to a local radio or television station for information.